AC Technician Career, Education, Certification & Salary

 The curriculum includes courses such as electrical calculations; air conditioning control principles; refrigeration principles; residential air conditioning; gas & electric heating; advanced air conditioning controls; commercial air conditioning; and air conditioning troubleshooting to name a few.

-All programs prepare students for the section 608 EPA recovery certification.
+All programs prepare students for the Section 608 EPA recovery certification.
 Graduates of these programs will be able to service, maintain, repair, and troubleshoot almost every type of HVAC equipment while also learning about safety and regulations rules surrounding this industry.

 • Location: Houston, TX